 Ideally, when you first purchase your new television or projector, it should be completed within the 20 to 50 hours of first receiving and turning on your TV for projector for best results.
 Anything older and you’ll be wasting your money as the screen will be “worn in” too much and difficult to archive best results possible.
 For optimum performance throughout the life of the display, this process should be carried out annually.

 At the end of the calibration process, we’ll provide you with a before and after comparison, report to show you the adjustments that we made, what the original settings were compared to, what the new setting are now.
 Only after this, you will see the benefits of having your TV or projector calibrated.

 Calibration In A NutShell

 TV/projector calibration should not be taken lightly.
 As home theatre enthusiast, we’re passionate about the results, which is why we have invested heavily in this technology as we know you only deserve the best.
-This is an extensive process taking 2 to 6 hours to complete and should not be done by a novice as they can make the picture worse than when first started, the cost of this investment is $479.00 to calibrate a TV and $639 to calibrate a projector.
+We are ISF level 3 certified.
+TV or projector calibration an extensive process taking 2 to 6 hours to complete and should not be done by a novice as they can make the picture worse than when first started, the cost of this investment starts from $479.00 to calibrate a TV and $639 to calibrate a projector.